linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.3-to-v4.0.md

 Once the mandatory tasks have been executed, you can switch to the next step if you want to re-establish quickly the LinShare service.
-The required tasks can take some time depending on amout of data.
+The required tasks can take some time depending on amount of data.

 <a name="nominal">